eth-cscs/cray-network-stack/examples/container/osu-ompi/README.md

 Self-sufficient container image with OSU Micro-Benchmarks built on OpenMPI 5 with CUDA and CXI (i.e. HPE Slingshot) support.

+Builds of the image are currently hosted on the Quay.io registry at https://quay.io/repository/ethcscs/osu-mb (look for the `cxi` mention in the tag).

 ## Notes (see also EDF TOML for reference)
 - The image does not require hooks to inject a custom CXI stack from the host
 - Interaction with host PMIx needs to be understood better: environment variables for PSEC and GDS parameters have to be set on Alps to prevent warnings and crashes due to missing components